Open Alcohol in a Vehicle

 Constitutional Violations and Improper Criminal Charges

-In many situations, the police stop cars without a reason that is legally justified.
-For example, a vehicle stopped based on a hunch by the officer of criminal activity is illegal under the 4th Amendment.
-If the prosecution cannot prove the law justified the stop of a car, the judge will have to suppress any evidence found.
+In many situations, the police stop cars without a legally justified reason.
+For example, a vehicle stopped based on an officer’s hunch of criminal activity is illegal under the Fourth Amendment.
+If the prosecution cannot prove that the law justified the stop of a car, the judge will have to suppress any evidence found.
 The prosecutor will likely dismiss the case if the judge suppresses the evidence.

 Michigan Criminal Defense Attorney